eisgroup/ui-render/repos/core/src/pages/eis/config.md

     {'state': 'state'},
     //           ╰ key path to value from parent-table's item to match against ],
-  sorts: [ // adds sorting icon in table headers
-    {
-      id: String, // id of the header item to enable sorting
-      order: 0, // 0 = unsorted by default, 1 = sorted ascending by default, -1 = sorted descending by default
-      sortKey: 'item.attribute.used.for.sorting' // optional
-    },
-  ],
-  itemsExpanded: Boolean, // expand all Rows/Columns by default
-  itemClassNames: [ // conditional class names for table items (rows in default layout)
-    { // does not work when `vertical: true` because not possible to apply CSS across table rows
-      id: String, // cell id to apply className to
-      values: {
-        'value to match': String // css className to apply },
-    }
-  ],
   group: { // matrix table data grouping
     by: { // required, common attribute for repeating set of items
       id: 'tier', // required